AnttiTenkanen/anttitenkanen1.github.io/aboutme.md

 ### Why?

 To be honest, I haven't been very active in social media, and when I began my PhD studies I felt a kind of obligation to take part in at least some of the discussion in society.
 I might still fail to do that, but at least I hope this site will offer a little bit of interest to some people.
+Some of the discussion might be in Finnish only without any warning :)
+_Disclaimer_: All opinions are mine, and mine alone.

 [1](https://en.wikipedia.org/wiki/All_models_are_wrong)